 The revenue from parking citations currently goes towards the City's general revenue and operating expenses.
 The City does not tow for residential parking violations because each dwelling receives two guest passes and are informed that if they have more than two guests, their other guests may send in their parking violations to be voided.
-Chapter 3 goes into further detail on the specific types of parking violations that are occurring in each sample area.
+The process to void tickets is handled by the City Attorney's office and has been perceived by some as inconsistent and cumbersome.